 Cypress Lake PUD has 10 foot buffers.
 The buffers should be 25 feet on the North and West where it abuts Topsail Preserve.
 They should be 20 feet on the east and south where it abuts low-density single family residences.

 Neighborhood Infill parcels within the CR 30A Scenic Corridor are supposed to have sidewalks on both sides of residential streets, Cypress Lake does not have this.

 Additionally, the county failed to advertise, process and review the Cypress Lake PUD correctly.

 Thank you for your support

-Florida Division of Recreation and Parks held a public workshop September 21 to take public comment on a new Mangement Plan for Topsail Preserve.
+Florida Division of Recreation and Parks held a public workshop December 5 to take public comment on a new Management Plan for Topsail Preserve.

 Topsail Hill Preserve protects the most outstanding assemblage of natural communities on the coast of the Florida Panhandle.
 Topsail Hill Preserve is the only place on the planet where dune lakes exist entirely within conservation land, the rare Choctawhatchee beach mouse habitat is undisturbed and wet prairies and coastal scrub are found intact.
 All of the private land in South Walton will someday be developed, we must leave our state parks and forest as untouched as possible.
 Enjoy but don’t destroy!

 Email now FLStateParkPlanning@floridadep.gov You can copy and paste the following or write your own comment.
 Put your name after the comment.

 The acquisition of Topsail Hill Preserve was for the conservation of natural communities found in the Florida Panhandle.
 Recreation in the preserve must not diminish the resource.
 No additional beach boardwalks should be added to the Topsail Hill Preserve!